B3LOV3DBRAD/kernel_AI/README.md

 3. AI (gpt-4o model) interprets the query and uses search/filters to find matching companies
 4. Returns the top 5 most relevant companies with structured data

+## Why an Angel Investor Agent

+For one, I am not an angel investor but this tool is not just for investors.
+In fact the motivation behind the idea stems from my job search after graduating college:

+1) As someone who’s been actively searching for jobs, one of the most annoying struggles is filtering roles.
+Most job boards use rigid filters that never quite capture what you’re actually looking for.

+2) While I am not a big fan of LinkedIn Jobs (and mass sending applications to bots), one feature I do enjoy is the natural language prompt where you can describe the kinds of roles you’re looking for (ex. “assistant to an angel investor who uses this tool!”).

+3) I wanted to build something similar for Y Combinator’s startup directory — a way to ask naturally for what you want (“early-stage AI startups in healthcare”) instead of clicking through filters.
+This project builds off a previous Kernel demo I made that scraped URLs from HackerRank, but this time, I wanted to combine Kernel’s browser automation with LLM reasoning to make startup discovery conversational, and more applicable.

 ### Example Interaction

 **Query:** "Top consumer goods companies"